mozilla/captain/README.rst

 Hooray for Captain!
 ===================

-Captain is the web frontend for the Captain Shove system.
+Captain is the web frontend for the `Captain Shove`_ system.
+It sends commands to the shove_ daemon, which executes the commands on a remote server.

 Project details
 ===============